SeattleTestbed/docs/EducationalAssignments/UndoPartOne.md

 1. Your defense monitor should incorporate all the standard file operation methods, with an added method named `undo`.
 2. A `writeat` operation will not immediately write its changes to the file.
-The changes will only be permanent after either of the following occur:
+The changes will only be permanent (commit) after either of the following occur:
     - A subsequent valid `writeat` operation is executed.
     - The file is closed.
 3. The `undo` operation will reverse the changes of the last valid `writeat`